vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 61

-so all Soul '-terms denoting Brahma, Rudra, Agni, Indra &c., constituting the ' Body' of God (Bhagavān), and similarly Non-soul' terms denoting Matter (Prakṛti), Time (Kala), Ether (Akāša), Life (Prāṇa) etc., all have their final connotation in the 'Embodied', The Supreme Spirit (Paramātman), Nārāyaṇa.
+so all Soul '-terms denoting Brahma, Rudra, Agni, Indra &c., constituting the ' Body' of God (Bhagavān), and similarly Non-soul' terms denoting Matter (Prakṛti), Time (Kala), Ether (Akāśa), Life (Prāṇa) etc., all have their final connotation in the 'Embodied', The Supreme Spirit (Paramātman), Nārāyaṇa.
 Thus do the Teachers (Ācāryas) propound.
 The ultimate import of all Vedantic Sentences is understood as thus interpreted.

 184

 104

-We shall in the Advent (IX) on Išvara (God), discourse on (the topic of) Nārāyaṇa,
+We shall in the Advent (IX) on Iśvara (God), discourse on (the topic of) Nārāyaṇa,

 as the Ultimate Connotee of all terms, His All-bodied Character etc.

 Thus ends Advent III.

-The Treatment of Word (Šabda)
+The Treatment of Word (Śabda)

 in the